 The Gerald R. Ford International Airport Authority (Authority) was created by the Kent County Board of Commissioners under Act 95, Public Acts of Michigan 2015, as amended on August 27, 2015.
 Prior to this the Kent County Airport Board of Control was created by resolution of the Board of Supervisors (now County Board of Commissioners) on June 26, 1956.
 The name was changed to the Kent County Aeronautics Board in 1959.
 In 1959, the Department of Aeronautics was created by resolution of the Kent County Board of Supervisors.
-On November 3, 2011 the County Commission changed the Board name to the Gerald R. Ford International Airport Board.
+On November 3, 2011, the County Commission changed the Board name to the Gerald R. Ford International Airport Board.
 With the creation of the Authority the Gerald R. Ford International Airport Authority Board (Board) was established to direct and govern the Authority.
 The Board is currently made up of two County Commissioners and five citizens at-large, all appointed by the County Commission.
 One Citizen Member must be from outside Kent County; this position is currently held by Mr. Peter Beukema (Ottawa County).
+As of the issuance of this Financial Report, one Citizen Member position is vacant due to the unexpected passing of Vice Chairman Dr. Floyd Wilson, Jr. It is expected that the Kent County Board of Commissioners will appoint a replacement for his position within the next 60 days.
 The Board is responsible for governing the affairs of the Authority and sets all policies under an Airport Lease and Asset Transfer Agreement with Kent County.
-On July 1, 2016 the Authority received an Airport Operating Certificate from the Federal Aviation Administration which transferred the operation from Kent County through the Gerald R. Ford International Airport Board to the Authority.
+On July 1, 2016, the Authority received an Airport Operating Certificate from the Federal Aviation Administration which transferred the operation from Kent County through the Gerald R. Ford International Airport Board to the Authority.
 The Authority adopted its own Board Policies but there were no significant changes to the Policies.
 However, there were some impacts on the Financial Statements due to the creation of the Board.
 These impacts are disclosed through these Financial Statements.